frida/frida/CONTRIBUTING.md

 ### Rule

-Code in a block is indended by 2 spaces.
+Code in a block is indented by 2 spaces.

 #### Wrong